Tax document, coin, and calculator with upward arrow against a city skyline. Predominantly blue tones convey financial growth.

 How the UAE Corporate Tax Rate Actually Works

-Corporate Tax (CT) applies to the net profit of UAE businesses for any financial year beginning on or after 1 June 2023.
+Corporate Tax (CT), also called corporation tax, company tax, or business tax, applies to the net profit of UAE businesses for any financial year beginning on or after 1 June 2023.
 The structure is deliberately simple:

 • 0 % on taxable income up to AED 375,000